Conservation at Noah's Ark

 EEPs (European Endangered Species Programmes)

 Here at Noah’s Ark, we currently house four species as part of EAZA's EEPs.
 These include African Elephants (Loxodonta africana), Spectacled Bears (Tremarctos ornatus), Siamang Gibbons (Symphalangus syndactylus) and White-Headed Vultures (Trigonoceps occipitalis).
 Each EEP is run by someone with a specialist knowledge of that particular species and is known as an EEP coordinator.
 EEP coordinators are supported by a wider network of zoo professionals known as a Species Committee.
 Together these are the main decision makers regarding the breeding management of their species across European zoos.
-In 2016, our zoo curator Chris Wilkinson, was selected to join the White-Headed Vulture EEP as a committee member, meaning that he now plays an integral role in the breeding of these critically endangered birds across European zoos.
+In 2016, our zoo curator Chris Wilkinson, was selected to join the White-Headed Vulture EEP as a committee member, he has also recently been selected to join the Spectacled Bear EEP as a committee member, meaning that he now plays an integral role in the breeding of these critically endangered species across European zoos.

 ESBs (European Studbooks)